irisfaustina/langchain-playground/README.md

 2. Semantic search: Build a semantic search engine over a PDF with document loaders, embedding models, and vector stores.
 3. Classification: Classify text into categories or labels using chat models with structured outputs.
 4. Extraction: Extract structured data from text and other unstructured media using chat models and few-shot examples.

-All examples are in Jupyter Notebook format with notes in the comments.
-RAG examples to come.

-Supplimental to Langchain Academy's langgrapgh and abient agent course.